Masque: Court masques in England and Scotland

 Masques at Elizabeth I's court emphasized the concord and unity between Queen and Kingdom.
 A descriptive narrative of a processional masque is the masque of the Seven Deadly Sins in Edmund Spenser's The Faerie Queene (Book i, Canto IV).
 A particularly elaborate masque, performed over the course of two weeks for Queen Elizabeth, is described in the 1821 novel Kenilworth, by Sir Walter Scott.
 Queen Elizabeth was entertained at country houses during her progresses with performances like the Harefield Entertainment.

 In Scotland, masques were performed at court, particularly at wedding celebrations, and the royal wardrobe provided costumes.
 At a banquet at the tournament of the Wild Knight and the Black Lady in 1507, the Black Lady came into the hall at Holyroodhouse with Martin the Spaniard who was equipped with an archery bow and dressed in yellow.
 A cloud descended from the roof and swept them both away.

 Performers at a wedding masque at Castle Campbell in 1562 dressed as shepherds.
 Mary, Queen of Scots, Henry Stuart, Lord Darnley, and David Rizzio took part in a masque in February 1566.
 Mary attended the wedding of her servant Bastian Pagez, and it was said she wore male costume for the masque, "which apparel she loved often times to be in, in dancings secretly with the King her husband, and going in masks by night through the streets".
 James VI and Anne of Denmark wore masque costumes to dance at weddings at Alloa Tower and Tullibardine Castle.
 At Tullibardine, James VI and his valet, probably John Wemyss of Logie, wore taffeta costumes and Venetian masks.

 After James and Anne became king and queen of England at the Union of the Crowns in 1603, narrative elements of the masque at their court became more significant.
 Plots were often on classical or allegorical themes, glorifying the royal or noble sponsor.
 At the end, the audience would join with the actors in a final dance.
 Ben Jonson wrote a number of masques with stage design by Inigo Jones.
 Their works are usually thought of as the most significant in the form.
 Samuel Daniel and Sir Philip Sidney also wrote masques.
+The court masque genre frequently introduced encounters with Indigenous peoples of America and new commodities.

 William Shakespeare included a masque-like interlude in The Tempest, understood by modern scholars to have been heavily influenced by the masques of Ben Jonson and the stagecraft of Inigo Jones.
 There is also a masque sequence in his Romeo and Juliet and Henry VIII.
 John Milton's Comus (with music by Henry Lawes) is described as a masque, though it is generally reckoned a pastoral play.